Clivern/Anubis/docs/_posts/2025-01-19-tools-calling-with-langchain.md

 ---
-title: Tool Calling with Langchain
+title: Tools Calling with Langchain
 date: 2025-01-19 00:00:00
 featured_image: https://images.unsplash.com/photo-1595066988978-c2686505d56f?q=75&fm=jpg&w=1000&fit=max
 excerpt: When constructing a langchain agent, you can provide tools to allow the agent to access up-to-date information and tailor its answers based on the latest data.